Menu

 Archived in

 Through partnerships with indexing services (Crossref), aggregators (Scilit, Semantic Scholar, Scispace, Mendeley), cataloguers (UC Berkeley, UCLA, Harvard HOLLIS), and archiving repositories (Internet Archive), Social Science Lens guarantees that its publications are discoverable, accessible, and preserved.
-This multi-layered approach strengthens PR’s role as a reliable and enduring resource in the advancement of education and pedagogy.
+This multi-layered approach strengthens SSL’s role as a reliable and enduring resource in the advancement of education and pedagogy.

 Author Appeals